 Control Link Sharing on Files

-Log in to Google Admin Console with administrative credentials.
+- Access the Google Admin Console using administrative credentials.

 The changes may take up to 24 hours to implement.